MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-discovery.md

 ### Configure the network monitor state

 You control where device discovery takes place.
-Monitored networks is where device discovery will be performed and are typically corporate networks.
+Monitored networks are where device discovery will be performed and are typically corporate networks.
 You can also choose to ignore networks or select the initial discovery classification after modifying a state.

 Choosing the initial discovery classification means applying the default system-made network monitor state.
 Selecting the default system-made network monitor state means that networks that were identified to be corporate, will be monitored, and ones identified as non-corporate, will be ignored automatically.